-National Cream Puff Day is on January 2.
+National Cream Puff Day is celebrated annually in the United States on January 2.
+Although the treat originated in France, it has been loved by Americans too.
 These light, airy, cream-filled desserts make our hearts sing.
 Other desserts may come and go, but we’re team cream puffs forever.
 And with good reason, might we add.

 Cream puffs are a classic; they ooze elegance.
 The dessert transports us to quaint Parisian cafes, sometimes even farther back in time to Renaissance Europe.
 Cream puffs are delectable bites of history.
 We’re glad someone else felt the same way and called for a National Cream Puff Day.
 Whoever you are, we’re eternally grateful.

 History of National Cream Puff Day

 The history of cream puffs is a mystery.
 Culinary historians remain divided, and nobody can agree on who invented this wonderful dessert.
 What we do know is that the story began somewhere in Europe.

 Like all great recipes, this one was passed along by word of mouth — from one pastry chef’s kitchen to the next and eventually crossing international borders.

 One theory suggests that Catherine de Medici’s cook invented it.
 Stories of the legendary pastry made the rounds at her royal court of France.
 But the account is very likely a myth: Pastry chefs in Renaissance France were already experimenting with dough mixtures of flour, egg, fat, and water.
 It’s a mixture we would come to know as choux pastry.
 Others say the origins of the cream puff go back to the Middle Ages.
 Long before the Medicis and the Renaissance period, French cooks of the 13th century were making puff pastries with delicious cheese and herb fillings.